JDM95aus/OpenSource-TerraCore/mycology/design.md

 Integrating the TerraCore Thermal Core Principle

-The commercial MycoForge can use a simplified, consumer-safe version of your heat regulation system.
+The commercial MycoForge can use a simplified, consumer-safe version of our heat regulation system.

 For the Commercial Product: